quynhpthai/Book-Library/README.md

 This project stored a sample of book database.
-User can add, delete, modify book like an actual book library
+User can add, delete, modify book like an actual book library.
+We use python to provide a user interface and SQL to store the books information in the database